inon-man/core/README.md

 	docker-compose exec node sh /keys-add.sh
 	```

-6. Copy your terra wallet address and go to the terra faucet here -> http://45.79.139.229:3000/ Put your address in and give yourself luna coins.
+6. Copy your terra wallet address and go to the terra faucet **TBD** Put your address in and give yourself luna coins.

 7. Start the validator
 	```bash
 	docker-compose exec node sh /create-validator.sh
 	```

-### Cheat Sheet:
+### Cheat Sheet

 #### Start